OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

 ## Get your environment ready
 ![](./images/get-start-1.png)

-Please ensure your enviroment check is Ready.
+Please ensure your enviroment check is ready.
 As shown in the following picture.
 ![](./images/get-start-2.png)

 ## Create Teams App for Office add-in